 Richemont was created in 1988 by the spinoff of international assets owned by Rembrandt Group Limited of South Africa (today Remgro Limited).
 Established by Dr. Anton Rupert in the 1940s, Rembrandt Group owned signiﬁcant interests in various industries including tobacco, ﬁnancial services, wines and spirits, gold and diamond mining, as well as luxury goods investments that, along with an investment in Rothmans International, would form Richemont.

-Richemont’s business encompasses ﬁve key areas: jewelry, watches, writing instruments, leather and accessories.
+Richemont’s business encompasses ﬁve key areas: jewellery, watches, writing instruments, leather and accessories.

 The independence of each Maison within the Group is fundamental to Richemont’s overall growth strategy.
 Each Maison focuses on increasing awareness and desirability by developing creative products and appropriate marketing programmes.
 The Maisons’ products are sold through a network of boutiques owned by the Group, through franchise operations and through boutiques owned by third parties.